A letter from GYMU Boxing’s Founder, Coach Kelly Rich:

 Hi, My name is Kelly Richardson.
 I grew up in the Roosevelt housing projects on DeKalb Avenue and Lewis Avenue in the Bedford Stuyvesant section of Brooklyn, New York.
 It’s truly one of the toughest parts of Brooklyn.
 As a young man I did well in school by achieving around a 95 average.
 However, by the age of thirteen my father, Mr. Richardson Sr., moved out and that drastically impacting me and my schoolwork.
 My grades dropped to a 70 average.
 I was still able to finish school.
 Through my early years as a teen, I showed excellence in sports such as boxing, football, basketball, and running.
 However, for some reason I felt that boxing changed my life more than anything else.
 Since I had no strong male role models, that had the same interests as i did.
 I wasn’t really motivated and did not fully apply myself to the things that came easy to me such as sports and education.

-I have created this boxing program with the purpose to inspiring other people, kids and adults alike.
+So I have created this boxing program with the purpose to inspiring other people, kids and adults alike.
 Not only do kids and adults learn how to box, but they also keep a healthy lifestyle by exercising and dieting properly and being respectful of oneself and the people who surround them, but they also learn true values such as dedication and discipline.

 Gymu Boxing help keeps kids and young adults off the streets and out of gangs, away from using and/or selling drugs.
 Our program helps people become more than just a statistic; we help them achieve success.
-Parents always thank us for helping their kids, and that’s a beautiful feeling.
+Parents always thank me for helping their kids, and that’s a beautiful feeling.

-Thank you for your interest and support.
-It is greatly appreciated.
+Thank you for your interest and support, it is greatly appreciated.